stivalaa/geodesic_cycles/README.md

 ## Code and scripts

-The code and scripts in this repository were originally imported from the geodesic_cycles_code_scripts.tar.gz file available from https://sites.google.com/site/alexdstivala/home/geodesic_cycles.

 The code for finding "atomic cycles" uses the Waffles machine learning library https://github.com/mikegashler/waffles.

 The code for counting geodesic cycles uses the CYPATH software from http://research.nii.ac.jp/~uno/code/cypath11.zip (see http://research.nii.ac.jp/~uno/code/cypath.html) to find chordless cycles.